zhenya194/Remicat/README.md

 # Remicat

-Remicat is an application which can help you to do breaks.
+Remicat is an application which can be your reminder and callendar/

 ## Libraries